abond936/My-Journal/docs/Project.md

 The application opens with a home page with login.
 Once in, the application has two primary functions:
-- Content - The presentation and and filtering of cards for consumption.
+- Content (`view/`)- The presentation and and filtering of cards for consumption.
-- Administration - The creation, updating, deleting of cards, tags and other elements.
+- Administration (`admin`)- The creation, updating, deleting of cards, tags and other elements.

 Access to both sections is controlled by authentication.